BananaAcid/ai-operator/README.md

 ### Enter multiline content

-Use the prompt trigger `:w` to get a new editor window where you can enter any content.
+Use the prompt trigger `:r` to get a new editor window where you can enter any content.

 see below: Prompt Triggers

 ### Save the last AI output

-Use the prompt trigger `:r` to get a new editor window with last AI answer.
+Use the prompt trigger `:w` to get a new editor window with last AI answer.

+Use this to write a long prompt in an editor window, possibly with multiple lines (using Markdown allows you to structure your prompt text).

 see below: Prompt Triggers